-A young British clerk in a gloomy North Country undertaker's office, Billy (Sir Tom Courtenay) is bombarded daily by the propaganda of the media that all things are for the asking.
-This transparently false doctrine, coupled with the humdrum job and his wild imagination, leads him on frequent flights to "Ambrosia", a mythical kingdom where he is crowned King, General, lover, or any idealized hero the real situation of the moment makes him desire.
+Billy (Tom Courtenay), a young British clerk in a gloomy North Country undertaker's office, is bombarded daily by the propaganda of the media that all things are for the asking.
+This transparently-false doctrine, coupled with the humdrum job and his wild imagination, leads him on frequent flights to "Ambrosia", a mythical kingdom where he is crowned King, General, lover, or any idealized hero the real situation of the moment makes him desire.
 His vacillating commitment and post-adolescent immaturity have created situations which make Ambrosia all the more attractive.
-He's succeeded in becoming engaged to two different girls, simultaneously, while in love with a third, Liz (Julie Christie).
+He's succeeded in becoming engaged to two different girls simultaneously, while in love with a third, Liz (Julie Christie).
 He's in hot water with his employer, having spent a rather large sum of postage money on his personal frivolities.
-And last, but not least, his dream of becoming a highly-paid, famous scriptwriter in London seems to be doomed to failure.
-The only person in his life capable of bringing him down to...Written by
+Last but not least, his dream of becoming a highly-paid, famous scriptwriter in London seems doomed.
+The only person in his life capable of bringing him down to Earth is Liz, and she's ...Written by

 Was this review helpful to you?